Skin Anatomy

 Dermis

-The reticular layer also contains fibroblasts, mast cells, nerve endings, lymphatics, and epidermal appendages.
 Surrounding the components of the dermis is the gel-like ground substance, composed of mucopolysaccharides (primarily hyaluronic acid), chondroitin sulfates, and glycoproteins.
-The deep surface of the dermis is highly irregular and borders the subcutaneous layer, the panniculus adiposus, which additionally cushions the skin.
+This matrix facilitates hydration, nutrient diffusion, and mechanical support for cellular components.
+[1] The deep surface of the dermis is highly irregular and borders the subcutaneous layer, the panniculus adiposus, which additionally cushions the skin.

 Fibroblasts

 The fibroblast is the major cell type of the dermis.
 These cells produce and secrete procollagen and elastic fibers.
 Procollagen is terminally cleaved by proteolytic enzymes into collagen that aggregates and becomes cross-linked.
-These tightly cross-linked collagen fibers provide tensile strength and resistance to shear and other mechanical forces.
-Collagen makes up 70% of the weight of the dermis, primarily Type I (85% of the total collagen) and Type III (15% of the total collagen).
-Elastic fibers constitute less than 1% of the weight of the dermis, but they play an enormous functional role by resisting deformational forces and returning the skin to its resting shape.
-[1]
+This collagen aggregates into fibrils that are cross-linked by lysyl oxidase, a copper-dependent enzyme, to enhance tensile strength and resistance to shear and other mechanical forces.
+[19] Collagen makes up 70% of the weight of the dermis, primarily type I (85% of the total collagen) and type III (15% of the total collagen).

 Dermoepidermal Junction

-The dermoepidermal junction is an undulating basement membrane that adheres the epidermis to the dermis.
-It is composed of 2 layers, the lamina lucida and lamina densa.
+The DEJ is an undulating basement membrane that adheres the epidermis to the dermis.
+It is composed of two layers, the lamina lucida and lamina densa.
 The lamina lucida is thinner and lies directly beneath the basal layer of epidermal keratinocytes.
-The thicker lamina densa is in direct contact with the underlying dermis.
-These structures are the target of immunologic injury in bullous pemphigoid and epidermolysis bullosa.
+It primarily contains transmembrane proteins such as laminin-332 (formerly laminin-5) and integrins, which mediate adhesion between basal keratinocytes and the basement membrane.
+[23]

 Dermal papillae from the papillary dermis contain a plexus of capillaries and lymphatics oriented perpendicular to the skin surface.
-These fingerlike projections are surrounded by similar projections of the epidermis.
+These finger-like projections are surrounded by similar projections of the epidermis.
 This highly irregular junction greatly increases the surface area over which oxygen, nutrients, and waste products are exchanged between the dermis and the avascular epidermis.
-[1]
+[5]

 Epidermal Appendages